Frequently Asked Questions

 Please note that the prediction of toxicities of multiple compounds can be time-consuming.
 An estimation of the calculation time is given at the top of the results page, but in case the user does not want to wait for the results, the results page can be bookmarked and the results accessed at a later time.
 The results (predicted LD50 values, predicted toxicity class, etc.) are given in a tabular format.
 Further details, including similar compounds with known toxic class and possible toxicity targets, Toxicity model report can be obtained for each compound by clicking on the 'plus button'.

 A toxicity radar plot (example below) is provided to assess the comparison between the different toxicity models active compounds average probability from the training set to that of the input compound.
 The plot can be accessed using the 'Open Toxicity Radar Chart' link that will appear on top of the page once the computation is complete, which will open the chart in a new tab.
-The toxicity profile of the input compound is shown using blue lines/dots which represents the predicted probabilities of the input compound for respective ProTox-II models.
+The toxicity profile of the input compound is shown using blue lines/dots which represents the predicted probabilities of the input compound for respective ProTox 3.0 models.
 The data displayed is orange dots/lines is the average probability of its active class, acquired by computing from the training set data for each model (see model info).
-For the example case Etonogestrel, the predicted probabilities for the models AR, AR-LBD, ER, ER-LBD is higher than the average probabilities for each of these models, representing a strong prediction confidence.
-Similarly this can be observed for the Immunotoxicity model.
-However, the prediction probability for the Hepatotoxicity model is lower than the average probability of the training set active compounds.
+For the example case Methandrostenolone, the predicted probabilities for the models respiratory toxicity, immunotoxicity, BBB-barrier, androgen receptor, AR-LBD, CYP2C9, estrogen receptor alpha and ER-LBD is higher than the average probabilities for each of these models, representing a strong prediction confidence.
+However, the prediction probability for e.g. the Ecotoxicity model is lower than the average probability of the training set active compounds.
 This chart helps the user to get an understanding, how strong is the overall prediction of the input compound, considering its activity for multiple toxicity endpoints.

 top of page